Iran to Enrich Uranium Beyond Nuclear Deal Limits -- 3rd Update | MarketScreener

 "The international community must hold Iran's regime accountable," the U.S. said in a statement on Friday.

-Sunday's statement dashed European hopes that Iran would move only gradually to breach the accord's limits.
-Some diplomats had initially hoped that Iran would take months to move clearly in violation of the agreement.
-Still, with Iran only increasing its uranium stockpile and enrichment levels gradually, it will strengthen those voices in Europe saying there is still time for diplomacy.
+Some European diplomats had hoped that Iran would take months to move clearly in violation of the agreement.
+Still, with Iran only increasing its uranium stockpile and enrichment levels gradually, it is likely to strengthen voices in Europe saying there is still time for diplomacy.

-European officials have said they may trigger a dispute procedure in the 2015 accord if Iran continues to breach its obligations.
+European officials have said they may trigger a dispute procedure in the accord if Iran continues to breach its obligations.
 That would start a weekslong process that could end with international sanctions being reimposed on Tehran.
-The EU spokeswoman said the bloc, which chairs the body that is supposed to resolve conflicts over the deal, could call a fresh meeting of this joint commission in the coming days.
-That could pave the way for the dispute mechanism to be formally triggered.
+The EU spokeswoman said the bloc, which chairs the body that is supposed to resolve conflicts over the deal, could call a meeting of this commission in the coming days.

-Sunday's move marks the end of a 60-day deadline issued by Iran in May, when it said it would cease to abide by certain commitments under the nuclear deal if European nations didn't do more to help offset the economic impact of U.S. sanctions.
+Sunday's move marks the end of a 60-day deadline issued by Iran in May, when it said it would cease to abide by certain commitments if European nations didn't do more to help offset the economic impact of U.S. sanctions.

-Mr. Araghchi said Foreign Minister Javad Zarif on Sunday sent a letter to European Union foreign policy chief Federica Mogherini stating the latest step and issuing another 60-day deadline to take further action, but he didn't disclose what those measures would be.
+Mr. Araghchi said Foreign Minister Javad Zarif on Sunday sent a letter to Ms. Mogherini stating the latest step and issuing another 60-day deadline to take further action, but he didn't disclose what those measures would be.

-French President Emmanuel Macron spoke with Iranian President Hassan Rouhani on Saturday and said he was deeply concerned about Tehran's weakening of the nuclear accord, and "the consequences that would necessarily follow," according to a statement from the French president.
+French President Emmanuel Macron spoke with Iranian President Hassan Rouhani on Saturday and said he was deeply concerned about Tehran's weakening of the accord, and "the consequences that would necessarily follow," according to a statement.

 Asked about the prospect of the U.S. joining in the talks, Mr. Araghchi said, "If the U.S. wants to take part in talks, on the condition of lifting its sanctions, it is possible in our view."

-Tightened American sanctions have reduced Iranian oil exports by about 90%, causing severe ripple effects across the country's economy, and driving Tehran to adopt a more confrontational stance.
+Tightened American sanctions have reduced Iranian oil exports by about 90%, causing severe ripple effects across the economy and driving Tehran to adopt a more confrontational stance.

 In addition to the nuclear activities, the U.S. has accused Iran of attacking oil tankers and Saudi oil facilities -- charges that Iran denies.
 In June, Iran shot down an American spy drone.

-It has also, crucially, not threatened to disregard limits on the number and type of centrifuges it deploys to enrich uranium, a critical component of maintaining the one-year breakout time.
+It has also not threatened to disregard limits on the number and type of centrifuges it deploys to enrich uranium, a critical component of maintaining the one-year breakout time.

 Under the deal, Iran was required to remove and place in storage two-thirds of its close to 20,000 centrifuges, most of which were basic machines of a type used decades ago in Western countries.
 Iran also placed in storage around 1,000 somewhat more advanced machines.